microsoft/ClearScript/ReadMe.txt

    Specifying "Debug" or "Release" is optional; the default is Release.
 The selected V8 variant will then be used for all ClearScript configurations.

+   The optional "/N" flag causes V8Update to reuse previously downloaded files if possible.
+It's useful for switching between Debug and Release versions of V8 and for testing local V8 modifications.

    If you'd like to use a specific version of V8 instead of the latest one, set an environment variable named V8REV to the desired V8 trunk revision number